seb3773/qsidebar/README.md

 * "Raw" icon data (as sent by `notify-send -i data,...`).
 * See [Configuration Details](configuration_details.md) for more complete explanations of configuration options.

+*If you're a developper, maybe you can be interested by the [qsidebar technical overview document](technical_overview.md)

 ------------------------------------------------------------------------------
 ## Screenshots